William Lewis, 1st Baron Merthyr: Early life

 Lewis was born in 1837 in Merthyr Tydfil, Glamorganshire, the second son of Thomas William Lewis, an engineer at the Plymouth, and his wife Mary Anne.
 He was educated at a local school run by Taliesin Williams until the age of thirteen when he was apprenticed to his father as an engineer.

 In 1855 Lewis was appointed as an assistant to W. S. Clark, the chief mining engineer of John Crichton-Stuart, 3rd Marquess of Bute (1847–1890).
 He spent ten years in that post before succeeding Clark in 1864.
 Lewis was given the occupancy of Mardy House as part of his job, which became his long-term residence in Aberdare.
 The same year he married Anne Rees, daughter of William Rees, and granddaughter of Lucy Thomas, the legendary "mother of the Welsh steam-coal trade".
 Lewis and Anne had two sons and six daughters.

 He at first worked for the Bute coal mining pits in southern Wales, but between 1870 and 1880 he acquired his own pits in Rhondda, which became known as Lewis Merthyr Consolidated Collieries Limited.
-He was also the founder of the Monmouthshire and South Wales Coal Association as a response the growing strength of the trade unions.
+He was also the founder of the Monmouthshire and South Wales Coal Association as a response to the growing strength of the trade unions.